Skip to content

 Delete a peer

-A peer can only be deleted if no payments have been made to or received from that peer.
+You can only delete a peer if no payments were sent to or received from that peer.
 This ensures that historical payment records are preserved.
-If you attempt to delete a peer with payment history, the backend will throw an error, preventing the deletion.
+If you attempt to delete a peer with payment history, the backend throws an error, preventing the deletion.

 Deleting a peer is useful in situations where there were configuration errors when the peer was first created like an incorrect auth token or ILP address.